HEAVENWINDOW

 tu sei trono di Dio,

-the sky or above the earth could adore you more, no one could know or
+of the sky or above the earth could adore you more, no one

 Sergius of Radonez is Julian of Norwich's Russian contemporary.
 Nothing has survived of Saint Sergius' writings.
 This poem came in a dream to don Divo Barsotti, C.F.D . - and is influenced by Blessed Julian.